Your registration has to be correct.

 - Vote – for U.S. citizens, 18 or older

-- Get an easy to understand ballot, with understandable instructions
+- An easy to understand ballot, with understandable instructions

-- Get valid, understandable information to make voting decisions
+- Valid, understandable information to make voting decisions

-- Have easy access to polls, including disabled access
+- Easy access to polls, including disabled access

-- Get language assistance if not literate in English
+- Language assistance if you are not literate in English

-- Not have voting discouraged by early voting projections, before polls close
+- Not discouraging voting by early voting projections, before polls close